 Instead of scholarship thank-you notes, students will be required to submit materials that can be used for advertising department concerts and recitals.
 Examples include: photographs of concerts or rehearsals, press release text, live tweeting, or Facebook posts.
 Students will be given one assignment per quarter based on personal skill set.
 This aid award is open to all students, limit 20 per quarter.
-This is a full scholarship for Music majors and minors, and a partial scholarship for non majors.
+This is a full scholarship for Music majors and minors, and a partial scholarship for non-majors.
+Quarterly.

 ENGINEERS IN THE ARTS SCHOLARSHIP

 Sponsored by the School of Engineering to encourage engineering students to continue their music studies while at Stanford.
 Applicants must be declared in Axess in the School of Engineering (graduate or undergraduate programs).
 Students have the option of committing to three quarters in an autumn quarter.
+(See below.)
 This is a partial scholarship.